intercom/intercom-php/README.md

 For more information about API Versioning, please check the [API Versioning Documentation](https://developers.intercom.com/building-apps/docs/api-versioning) and the [API changelog](https://developers.intercom.com/building-apps/docs/api-changelog).

 ## Contacts
-Warning: Only available on version 2.0 of the Intercom API!
-On earlier version only lead data will be returned and some methods will not work.
+Warning: This resource is only available on version 2.0 of the Intercom API.

 ```php
 /** Create a contact */